onkar69483/CodeDrop/README.md

-# CodeDrop
+# 🖥️ CodeDrop

-CodeDrop allows you to easily paste and share code snippets with others.
+**CodeDrop** allows you to easily paste and share code snippets with others.
 Set expiration times for automatic deletion and ensure secure, temporary sharing.
 Perfect for quick collaborations and ephemeral exchanges.

-## Getting Started
+## 🚀 Getting Started

 Follow these instructions to set up CodeDrop on your local machine.

-### Prerequisites
+### 📋 Prerequisites

 Ensure you have the following installed:

 - **Node.js** (version 16.x or higher)
 - **npm** (Node Package Manager)

-### Installation
+### 🛠️ Installation

 1. **Clone the Repository:**